 - Flush the engines.
 Especially if your boat has seen saltwater, this step is critical.
 You will want to make sure that your engine is entirely clean and free of particles that could cause damage through freezing or corrosion.
 Salt is a common cause of corrosion to your metal engine, so that is why this step is even more important if you have traveled in the ocean.
 Additionally, even though it takes colder temperatures to freeze saltwater, it can still happen, so you want to make sure that the engine is clear of water, too.

 - Check and change the oil.
 Any oil that is left sitting stagnant for prolonged periods of time will separate into its different components.
 These particles (known as dirty oil) can attract water and also contaminate your engine.
 Changing the oil in your engine is important in considering that winterizing most likely means that your boat will be sitting unused for a prolonged period of time.
 Then you can fog the engine with oil to reduce the opportunity that water particles would otherwise have of entering into the unfilled space.

 - Add marine-grade antifreeze to anything that has been drained of water.
 You cannot safely use the same antifreeze that is used on a car on your boat, so be sure to purchase antifreeze that was designed for your boat.
 By adding antifreeze to the equipment that would have held water, you are providing a protective layer to these parts that will help to prevent freezing and thus cracking and other damage that could occur to your boat during cold winter months.

 - Remove the drain plugs, cover, and properly store your boat.
 By moving your boat to warmer temperatures, you are preventing it from reaching freezing temperatures in the first place.
 However, the other components of the winterization process are still critical as they are entirely preventative whereas moving your boat to an indoor space cannot automatically guarantee that it will not freeze.

-- Excellent for inboard and outboard marine engines
+- Compatibility: For inboard and outboard engines